 A block fringe is fantastic if you have a long face as it will cover your forehead and make your face look shorter.
 It'll also hide thin hair and the odd bald spot, so make sure it starts as far back as you can to achieve a fuller look.
 This style could prove problematic, however, for those with curly hair and those who want a hairstyle with slightly less maintenance involved - the fringe will certainly need a regular trim, which could prove a hassle.

 A fringe is an opportunity to have some fun, though.
 It's a great choice for women with a chin-length bob as it will add some volume to flat, lifeless hair.
 Consider a different colour (how fabulous is this red?) for a more attention-grabbing look.

-"I have fine hair, so I have it short at the back for volume, then graduated till just below chin length at the front, which gives the appearance of a longer style."
+"I have fine hair, so I have it short at the back for volume, then graduated until it's just below chin length at the front, which gives the appearance of a longer style."